Alignment complete relational Hoare logics for some and all: Automaton normal form reduction and KAT

-In this paper we work with $\relKAT$ and also with equational proofs with equational hypotheses.
-The latter are formalized in terms of KAT expressions.
-KAT expressions are usually defined with respect to given finite sets of primitive tests and actions~\cite[Sect.\ 2.3]{Kozen1996}.
-We only need the special case where the actions are primitive commands and the tests are primitive boolean expressions.
-Define the \dt{KAT expressions} by this grammar.
-(Recall that $bprim$ stands for primitive boolean expressions in GCL.)
+In this paper we work with $\relKAT$ and also with equational hypotheses formalized in terms of KAT expressions which are usually defined with respect to given finite sets of primitive tests and actions~\cite[Sect.\ 2.3]{Kozen1996}.
+We only need the special case where the actions are primitive commands and the tests are primitive boolean expressions.\footnote{Unlike in \cite{Kozen1996}, we have infinitely many primitives, because the GCL grammar generates infinitely many boolean and arithemetic expressions, but this causes no problems.} Define the \dt{KAT expressions} as follows.\footnote{The primitives $\underline{bprim}$, $\underline{\lassg{}{x}{e}}$, and $\underline{\havc{x}}$ are written this way to avoid confusion with their counterparts in GCL syntax.} Recall that $bprim$ stands for primitive boolean expressions in GCL.

+We refer to terms given by $\KB$ as KAT boolean expressions and by $\KE$ as KAT expressions.